Ushini/beatclay/README.md

 1. Start an Extempore session in your editor and evaluate the code in the setup.xtm file and the synthLoop.xtm file.
 2. From within the src directory, activate the virtual environment with `pipenv shell` and run `python server.py "<IP address of server>" <client connection port>` from the command line.
-3. Open the command pallete within your editor and type "beatclay connect".
+3. Open the command pallete within your editor and type and select the command "Connect beatclay".
+You will then be prompted to enter the server's IP address and the port.
+This is the same IP argument you run the python script with.
+The default port is 5005.
 4. Switch on your devices and voila, you're good to go.